Renewable energy in Canada

-The sector experienced a growth rate that was one-third higher than Canada's overall economy from 2010 to 2017.
-By June 2020, the ECT sector employed 430,500 workers in jobs across Canada according to Simon Fraser University's Clean Energy Canada program.
-In 2016, the number of workers employed in the ECT sector in 2016 was 4.5% higher than in 2007, compared to an 8.4% increase for the total workforce over the same period.
+Renewable energy in Canada represented 17.3% of the Total Energy Supply (TES) in 2020, following natural gas at 39.1% and oil at 32.7% of the TES.

+In 2020, Canada produced 435 terawatt hours (TWh) of electricity from renewable sources, representing 68% of its total electricity generation.
+Hydroelectric power was the primary source, accounting for 60% of the electricity mix.
+Over the last decade, wind and solar power generation in Canada saw considerable growth.
+Wind energy increased fourfold to 36 TWh, representing 5.6% of 2020's total electricity generation.
+Solar PV output grew from 0.3 TWh in 2010 to 4.3 TWh in 2020, accounting for 0.7%.
+Bioenergy, mainly from solid biomass, rose by 11%, making up 1.6% of the 2020 generation.
+As of 2021, Canada ranks as the fourth-largest producer of hydropower in the world by capacity.

+From 2010 to 2017, the Environmental and Clean Technology (ECT) sector's growth rate outpaced Canada's overall economy by one-third.
+According to Simon Fraser University's Clean Energy Canada program, by June 2020, the sector employed 430,500 workers across Canada.

 Overview

 According to a 2017 Natural Resources Canada (NRCAN) document, renewable energy refers to energy sources that are replenished naturally and at a rate that is equal to or faster than the rate at which they are utilized.
 A variety of techniques and equipment in the environmental and clean technologies (ECT) sector have been developed and used to harness renewable resources for energy production.

 The Daily reported in 2017, that the strong sales in renewable energy technologies and equipment reflected transitions made by Canada's towards a low-carbon economy.
 Companies engaged in these power generating projects including wind, solar, and hydro, reported revenues of $1.3 billion which represented 38% of total ECT sales.

 In June 2021, the federal government invested $964-million program in ECT in the form of "wind, solar, storage, hydro, geothermal, tidal" and other renewable energy projects to lower emissions.